Masud99Rana/OTP-Login-System-in-Laravel/readme.md

 [![Gmail][gmail-shield]][gmail-url]

 ## About The Project
 A one-time password (OTP), also known as one-time pin or dynamic password, is a password that is valid for only one login session or transaction, on a computer system or other digital device.
-I have implemented here OTP using TDD in Laravel.
+I have implemented here OTP using TDD.

 ### Built With
 The major technologies that i have used to build this project.